Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 	```

 ### Problem 2 :neutral_face:
-Because our Python functions are being converted to C, it is tempting to treat our code inefficiencies with a wink and a wry smile, like one does with a child that does something naughty you are secretly proud of.
+Because our Python functions are converted to C, one is tempted to treat code inefficiencies with a wink and a wry smile, as one does with a child that does something naughty you are secretly proud of.

 We must, however, resist this temptation.
 We must always strive to write efficient code.

 {==

-:material-pencil-plus-outline: We are doing unnecessary calculations in the `calculate_aoa` function.
+:material-pencil-plus-outline: There are unnecessary calculations in the `calculate_aoa` function.
 Can you spot where?
 Rewrite the function to remove this inefficiency.

 ==}

-??? example "Reveal answer (Please try it yourself before peeking)"
+??? example "Reveal answer (Please try it yourself before revealing the solution)"
 	``` py linenums="1" hl_lines="35 36 37 38 49 50 51 52"
 	@njit
 	def calculate_aoa(